2026 MCAT Study Guide — Everything You Need to Prepare

 Biological and Biochemical Foundations of Living Systems (Bio/BioChem)

-The Bio/BioChem section of the MCAT has 59 questions, 44 passage-related, and 15 standalone.
-This portion of the test combines your knowledge of biological and biochemical concepts, such as your understanding of cells and organs, how these systems work together, and your scientific inquiry and reasoning skills.
+The Bio/BioChem section of the MCAT has 59 questions, 44 passage-related and 15 standalone.
+This portion of the test combines your knowledge of biological and biochemical concepts, such as cells and organs, how these systems work together, and your scientific inquiry and reasoning skills.

 This section is broken down into the following testing categories: